Santa Margarita de Cortona Asistencia

-The Santa Margarita de Cortona Asistencia was established in 1787 as an asistencia ("sub-mission") to Mission San Luis Obispo de Tolosa, then in the Spanish Las Californias Province.
+The Santa Margarita de Cortona Asistencia (SAN-ta mar-ga-REE-ta de kor-TO-na a-sis-TEN-sia) was established in 1787 as an asistencia ("sub-mission") to Mission San Luis Obispo de Tolosa, then in the Spanish Las Californias Province.
 Its site is near the present-day city of Santa Margarita, in San Luis Obispo County, central California.

 History

 The asistencia compound was located north of the mission and of Cuesta Grade, in the Santa Lucia Mountains, on a site Padre Junípero Serra had previously chosen in 1772.
 It was named for Saint Margaret of Cortona, an Italian saint.
 It was established for Indian Reductions of the large number of Salinan (Obispeño) Californian Indians, whose southern homeland included the area.
 The compound also served as an outpost, chapel, and storehouse.

 The adobe and stone chapel building measured 120 by 20 ft, with a chapel and eight auxiliary rooms for the use of the majordomo, his servants, and as quarters for visiting priests.
 One chamber functioned as a granary for storing mission crops.
 The Mission Indians were engaged in extensive grain cultivation in the fields around it.

 When the French privateer Hipólito Bouchard raided coastal colonial Alta California settlements in November 1818, many local residents sought refuge at this inland site.